warren-bank/fork-Xanado/README.md

 ```
 to install dependencies.

+The default configuration is described [here](CONFIGURATION.md).
-You must create a configuration file named `config.json` and place it
+You can override any of the configuration defaults by creating a file named `config.json`
-in the root directory.
-A template configuration file is included in
+and placing it in the root directory, or by passing your own file using `--config`.
-['example-config.json'](example-config.json).
-It can be copied to
-`config.json` and edited as described in the file.

-Once you have a suitable configuration, run the server using:
+Once you are happy wih the configuration, run the server using:
 ```
 $ node server.js
 ```